KATHAKALI

 themes of the Kathakali are religious in nature.
 They

-typically deal with the Mahabarat, the Ramayana and
+typically deal with the Mahabarat, the Ramayana and the

 A

 Kathakali performance is a major social event.
-They
+They generally

-are portrayed by men dressed in women's costume.
+portrayed by men dressed in women's costume.
 However,

 in recent years, women have started to become Kathakali